 The Center for Fiction’s Library houses a dynamic collection of literary fiction.
 Members enjoy borrowing privileges from our catalog of over 70,000 titles, as well as access to our tech-friendly Lounge and classrooms, tech-free Reading Room, and outdoor Terrace.
 Learn more below and become a member today!

 “The library is an arena of possibility, opening both a window into the soul and a door onto the world.” —Rita Dove

-The Center for Fiction’s library has its roots in possibility.
-Originally known as the Mercantile Library of New York and founded in 1821, its mission was to provide the workers of New York City a space for education and conversation.
-Our current library continues to foster this tradition through our award-winning fiction collection, where you can find the newest releases alongside classics and rare books.
-The library is an integral part of the Center’s mission to promote and celebrate the art of fiction.
+The Center for Fiction’s Library has its roots in possibility.
+Founded in 1821 as The Mercantile Library of New York, the organization’s mission was to provide the workers of New York City a space for education and conversation.
+Our current Library continues to foster this tradition through our award-winning fiction collection, where you can find the newest releases alongside classics, rare books, and our Caribbean Fiction Collection.
+The Library is an integral part of The Center’s mission to promote and celebrate the art of fiction.
 Become a member today for access to our stellar collection and start exploring the possibilities!

-The current collection, composed of books published in the last year, is shelved in the Reading Room on the 2nd floor.
-The older fiction is shelved in open stacks throughout all three levels of our Center.
-A small portion of our fiction, non-fiction, and biography collections are currently housed in a storage facility offsite but can be requested by members.
-Please see a librarian to request these materials.
-The Reading Room also houses our collection of literary journals which circulate (except for the most recent issue).
+The current collection, composed of books published in the last year, is shelved in the Lounge on the second floor.
+The older fiction is shelved in open stacks throughout all three levels of The Center.
+Our cellar is closed for browsing and a small portion of our fiction, nonfiction, and biography collections is currently housed in a storage facility offsite but can be requested by members.

 Our literary fiction collection includes a wide range of classic and contemporary fiction, from both independent presses as well as large publishers.
-Each year, the Library adds about 1,000 new fiction titles.
+Each year, the Library adds hundreds of new fiction titles.

 Our nonfiction collection contains a selection of nonfiction books related to the art of fiction, including titles in literary criticism, biography, and books on reading and writing.